ElektraInitiative/libelektra/src/plugins/passwd/README.md

 kdb get system:/tests/passwd/root/gecos
 ```

-You can also export it as whole in any format you like, for example json
+You can also export it as whole in any format you like, for example JSON

 ```sh
 kdb export system:/tests/passwd/root json